UltraEngine/tableplusplus/README.md

 - operator[]
 - push_back
 - size

+Additional methods are below:

+- copy
+- get_type
+- to_json

 Note that size() will return the number of entries when the table is treated as a Lua array, which may be different from the number of entries that iterating through begin()...end() will provide.